 Kyphoplasty may make the bone a little taller to help make up for the height it loses when it's compressed.
 The procedure often also relieves pain.

 Usually doctors perform kyphoplasty only after trying other treatments.
 These may include wearing a back brace, limiting activity, or taking pain medicine.

 The risks involved in kyphoplasty include:

 The amount of radiation used during the X-ray procedures is considered minimal, and the risks related to radiation exposure are very low.
 But if you are pregnant or suspect that you might be, tell your healthcare provider.

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.

 Your doctor will meet with you before the procedure to check your health and do a physical exam.
 You will also have some tests done, such as X-rays or an MRI scan (which help your doctor see the fractures) and blood tests.

-Talk with your doctor about any medications, vitamins, herbs, or supplements you're taking and if you’re allergic to any medications or the dyes used during certain X-rays.
+Talk with your doctor about any medicines, vitamins, herbs, or supplements you're taking and if you’re allergic to any medicines or the dyes used during certain X-rays.

 You may need to stop taking aspirin or other medicines that thin your blood before kyphoplasty.
 You may be told to not eat or drink anything for several hours before the surgery.
 Bring someone with you to the procedure to drive you home afterward.